 Destinations To Skip On A June Trip To Italy

-- Venice – Skip a June visit unless you’re set on seeing the city.
+- Venice – Skip a June visit unless you’re set on seeing the city or feel like hanging out at the beach on the Lido.
 Just be ready for heat and crowds.
 If you can, spend the night – early morning and evening are the best times to be out and exploring.
 If you’re here in an even year, don’t miss the Venice Biennale, which runs from spring to fall and includes art, dance, theatre, cinema, and more.

 - Milan – Unless you’re interested in Men’s Fashion week, give Milan a pass in June.
 It’s already hot, and also humid.
 Fashion week brings crowds and high prices.